google-developer-training/android-kotlin-fundamentals-starter-apps/AboutMeInteractive-Starter/README.md

   that uses TextView, Button, and a basic layout such as LinearLayout.
 - How to add a click handler to a Button.

+What you'll learn
+- How to get user input using an EditText view.
+- How to set text to a TextView view using the text from the EditText view.
+- How to work with View and ViewGroup.
+- How to change the visibility of a View.
+- How to hide the keyboard

 Getting Started
 ---------------